GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The simulator can access the array's position, orientation and footprint, but more importantly can move it as a single entity, without the need for considering each of its microphones.
 The array maintains its own geometrical consistency when being translated or rotated.

-@fig:simulator:simulator:mic_arrays illustrates some of the currently included arrays.
+@fig:simulator:simulator:mic_arrays illustrates some currently included arrays.
 They all offer a degree of configurability.
-Especially, the pattern of the microphones can be adjusted.
+The pattern of the microphones can be adjusted, especially.
-Also, the relative microphones distance and orientation are alterable.
+Also, the relative distances and orientations of the microphones are alterable.

 #include "figures/mic_arrays/figure.typ"